The Texas

 Why not finish one project before starting another?

-That aside, let's look at the question on its face.
-If road construction was done one project at a time, it would take even longer to get things done.
+That aside, let's look at the question on its face: If road construction was done one project at a time, it would take even longer to get things done.
 First of all, how would you determine the constraints for your one project?
-Would it be a specific road, an arbitrary section of a city or county, a whole city or county, a region of the state, the whole state...?
+Would it be a specific road, an arbitrary section of the city or county, a whole city or county, a region of the state, the whole state...?
 For argument's sake, let's say it's by county.
-In Bexar County, there are typically 10 or so major highway projects underway at any given time, with most major projects needing about two to three years to complete.
-Simple math shows that those 10 projects that could be done in three years concurrently would take about 20-30 years if done one at a time.
-And that doesn't include the dozens of smaller projects underway at any given time.
+In Bexar County in mid 2024, there were 78 TxDOT projects underway, with an average duration about 1.75 years each.
+So, if each project were worked one at a time, it would take over 136 years to complete all of those projects that, when worked simultaneously, will all be done in just a few years.
+And that doesn't include the projects done by the county and various cities — would their projects have to wait when TxDOT had one underway and vice versa?
 There is simply no way to ever get all the needed safety, congestion, and maintenance improvements done on that kind of schedule.
-On top of all that, construction costs typically increase every year, so waiting to build projects just increases their cost.
+On top of all that, construction costs typically increase every year, so waiting to build projects just increases their cost and means people would have to wait even longer for congestion relief, safety improvements, or even basic maintenance.

 Why don't contractors dedicate crews to projects?